The cluster of eating habits most negatively affecting you is:

 You’re fighting a lot of cravings and wishing you had more willpower so you could stop slipping up.
 Once you fall into the sugar and junk food trap, it boosts your cravings for more and it’s really hard to drag yourself out again.

-What you might not know is that your cravings cause habits to wire up and your habits are creating and amplifying those cravings.
-Each time you succumb, it hyper-stimulates the pleasure centers in your brain, which turns on habit wiring mechanisms and reinforces the habit, in other words you’ll be much more likely to eat this again without even thinking about it.
+What you might not know is that your cravings are providing a sweet reward that causes craving habits to wire up and those habits are creating and amplifying your cravings.
+No fair!
+Each time you succumb, it hyper-stimulates the pleasure centers in your brain, which turns on habit wiring mechanisms and reinforces the habit.
+This means you’ll be much more likely to eat that same thing again without even thinking about it.
 And it fires up your sugar, salt and fat taste buds, setting their preference levels even higher, which is why vegetables might not taste as good to you (and you’ll unconsciously avoid them).
-During each blood sugar dip, it unconsciously sends you looking for foods that will boost it again, which leads to snacking and soda habits and a preference for foods with hidden sugar in them, like power bars.
+Each blood sugar dip unconsciously sends you looking for foods that will boost energy levels again, which leads to snacking and soda habits and a preference for foods with hidden sugar in them, like power bars, condiments and most restaurant dishes.

 Watch out!
 These unconscious habits result in: